Green Goddess Salad Dressing

 How do I eat the Green Goddess Dressing?

 Most of the time I simply devour the Green Goddess Dressing on a simple tossed salad, as a side dish for dinner.
-But one salad I love to make with this when I have Green Zebra Tomatoes is this Caprese Salad variation where I stack up a slice of Green Zebra Tomato (or any tomato you prefer) a slices of fresh Mozzarella, and another slice of tomato, then drizzle some Green Goddess Dressing over the top!
+But one salad I love to make with this when I have Green Zebra Tomatoes is this Caprese Salad variation where I stack up a slice of Green Zebra Tomato (or any tomato you prefer) a slice of fresh Mozzarella, and another slice of tomato, then drizzle some Green Goddess Dressing over the top!
 I promise you will love that if you like fresh Mozzarella!
 You could also use Green Goddess Dressing on Grilled Zucchini Caprese Stacks if you like that salad.

 - Green Goddess Veggie Cups ~ The View from Great Island

 - Green Goddess Veggie Burgers ~ Simply Recipes

 - Green Goddess Feta Dip ~ Gimme Some Oven